gabidavila/gabriela.io/source/_posts/2015-08-26-an-year-to-thank-for.md

 ---
-title: An year to thank for
+title: A year to thank for
 draft: false
 date: "2015-08-26"
 author: gabriela